Monday’s analyst upgrades and downgrades

 In other analyst actions:

+In reaction to a reduction in its 2017 production forecast for its flagship Kisladag mine in Turkey, Credit Suisse analyst Anita Soni downgraded Eldorado Gold Corp.
+(ELD-T) to "underperform" from "neutral."
+Also emphasizing the company's arbitration issues in Greece and a $600-million debt repayment due in 2020, Ms. Soni reduced her target for its stock to $1.50 from $2.40.
+The analyst average target is $3.80.

 Buckingham Research Group analyst Scott D Krasik downgraded Foot Locker Inc. (FL-N) to "neutral" from "buy" with a target of $29 (U.S.), down from $47.
-The analyst average target is$41.76, according to Bloomberg data.
+The analyst average target is $41.76, according to Bloomberg data.

 BofAML upgraded General Electric Co.
 (GE-N) to "buy" from "neutral" with a target of $27 (U.S.), down from $28.
 The average is $27.07.